Rep. Mark Harris to Newsmax: Dems Playing 'Propaganda' Games Over DHS Funding

 He called the move "Democrat propaganda" amid the shutdown.

-Speaking on Newsmax TV's "Bianca Across the Nation," Harris blamed Democrats, arguing that they are responsible for what he described as a "damaging and dangerous" lapse in government funding.
+Speaking on Newsmax's "Bianca Across the Nation," Harris blamed Democrats, arguing that they are responsible for what he described as a "damaging and dangerous" lapse in government funding.

 He contended that the American public understands which party is at fault for the impasse.